jeremyevans/quinto/README.md

 describe as a numeric version of Scrabble.
 This is currently the only known electronic implementation of Quinto.

+## Demo

+A demo is available at: http://quinto.herokuapp.com

+You can access the server via a browser or the included command line client to play online against other users.

 ## Setup

 The Quinto server is a nodejs application, so you'll need to install